syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/export-multiple-grids.md

 ## New sheet

-Excel exporting provides support to export multiple grids in new sheet.
-To export in new sheet, define  [`multipleExport`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#multipleexport) type as **NewSheet** in [`exportProperties`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#excelexportproperties).
+Excel exporting provides support for exporting multiple grids in a new sheet.
+To export in a new sheet, define  [`multipleExport`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#multipleexport) type as **NewSheet** in [`exportProperties`](https://ej2.syncfusion.com/documentation/api/grid/excelExportProperties/#excelexportproperties).

 {% if page.publishingplatform == "aspnet-core" %}